rotaract5040/rotaract5040.github.io/_clubs/vancouver_young_professionals.md

 header_image_description: Vancouver Young Professionals club members posing for a photo in a park
 club_info:
     who_we_are: |
-        The Vancouver Young Professionals Rotaract Club cares deeply about three things: 1) giving back to our communities, 2) developing leadership, and 3) strengthening our friendships.
-As part of Rotary International, we leverage the Rotary network to support our three goals.
+        We are a group of young professionals that care deeply about three things: 1) giving back to our communities, 2) building our professional networks, and 3) strengthening our friendships.
+As part of Rotary International, we leverage their network to support our three goals.
 We meet regularly to socialize, learn, network and organize volunteer/philanthropic projects.

-        The Vancouver Young Professionals Rotaract Club is growing and we are seeking new members.
-We are an active, open and welcoming group of people who would love to see you at our next social event, meeting or fundraiser.
-Come along, meet our team and learn what Rotaract is all about.
-There is absolutely no obligation to join.
+        **President**: Julia Halbert.
+Julia is the Executive Assistant for Early Music Vancouver.
+She has been a singer and performer for over ten years having performed across Canada and the US.
+She has appeared in multiple documentaries and theatre productions.
+Julia has always been an active member of her community and most recently was the Secretary for the Vancouver Young Professionals Club from 2020-2021.
+In her spare time Julia is on the beach, out for a run or watching the office for the 3rd time.

+        **Vice President**: Eric Peach.
+Eric is an inventor and engineer who likes to see and do cool & interesting things, and take care of the people he cares about.
+For fun he enjoys volunteering, teaching & mentoring, creating music, designing electronic circuits (especially ones with lots of LEDs), and various outdoor activities.
+His current work involves designing sensors that capture radar & radio signals to help ships, planes and satellites navigate more safely, while detecting & locating hostile or criminal ships which may be trying to hide.

         Sponsored by the [Rotary Club of Vancouver](https://portal.clubrunner.ca/777).

     what_we_do: |
-        The Vancouver Young Professionals Rotaract Club volunteers within the community for local organizations such as the [Salvation Army](http://www.harbourlightbc.com/).
-We also work hard to fundraise for international organizations such as [ShelterBox](https://www.shelterboxcanada.org/).

-        One of the most important aspects of Rotaract is leadership development.
-Our club’s executive team, which is elected on an annual basis, consists of nine members who are able to develop their leadership skills in a variety of ways through their role on the team.

-        No matter what we’re doing, we’re having fun and working as a team.
-That has led to strong friendships within our club.
-If you want to join the Rotaract family, we would be happy to have you on our team!
+        VYP puts on socials every month from camping retreats to comedy nights and everything I’m between.
+Our club does multiple blood drives every year and assists with Food on The Corner and Refood.
+Additionally, we put on fundraisers for the Robert Lee YMCA, The Shoe Box Project, The Greater Vancouver Food Bank, and many other amazing organizations.

+    meetings: |
-    meetings: Meetings are held the first Monday of each month from 6:00pm to 8:00pm online via ZOOM until further notice.
+        Meetings are held the first Monday of each month from 6:00pm to 8:00pm online via ZOOM until further notice.
 For a link to the meeting, please email us or message us on social media.

 embedded_calendar: |
     <iframe src="https://calendar.google.com/calendar/embed?src=vancouveryoungprofessionals%40gmail.com&amp;ctz=America/Vancouver" style="border: 0" scrolling="no" width="800" height="600" frameborder="0"></iframe>